 Because they are calculated using two different approaches: based on scientific formulas ignoring your individual peculiarities (chart message) and based on our own research taking into account your specific context (liquid message).

 The chart message includes metrics calculated based on common scientific formulas.
 They are publicly available in academic and medical publications or on relevant websites.
 You can show these numbers to your doctor or coach, or use them for research.

-The liquid message includes Productivity, Energy, and Stress scores — calculated based on our own research and taking into account your individual context, habits, and lifestyle.
+The liquid message includes Stress, Energy, and Health scores — calculated based on our own research and taking into account your individual context, habits, and lifestyle.
 Below the liquid, you’ll also see key insights interpreting your measurement results.

 Why do I see contradictory interpretations of some metrics in my measurement results?

 The thing is, the chart message metrics are very general.
 They don’t take into account your physiological characteristics or lifestyle.
 And they are calculated independently of one another.
-As a result, they can sometimes contradict each other, misalign with the Productivity, Energy, and Stress scores, or fail to reflect how you feel.
+As a result, they can sometimes contradict each other, misalign with the Stress, Energy, and Health scores, or fail to reflect how you feel.

 Then why show them in the results?
 Because they can be useful for people under medical supervision, working with a personal trainer, participating in a scientific study, etc.

-However, if you’re using Welltory on your own, we recommend that you pay more attention to the big picture, i.e. Productivity, Energy, and Stress scores, and the changes in your numbers over time, rather than isolated metrics from a particular chart message.
+However, if you’re using Welltory on your own, we recommend that you pay more attention to the big picture, i.e. Stress, Energy, and Health scores, and the changes in your numbers over time, rather than isolated metrics from a particular chart message.

 Why do I feel differently from what my measurement results say?